 How does induction work?

 Induction is assessed across the equivalent of three full school terms, with assessment at the end of each term.
-It can be completed full or part-time.
+It can be completed full or part-time, and there can be gaps between the three terms that make up the induction period once started.
+There is also no limit to how much time you spend in school.
+NQTs can move schools after the first or second term and complete their induction in a different school.

 Towards the end of each term of your induction period, you should meet your induction tutor or head teacher for a formal assessment.
-The main focus is your progress towards meeting the core professional standards.
+The main focus is your progress in meeting the Teachers’ Standards consistently over a sustained period in your practice.

-After each of the first two meetings, the head teacher should make a report to the local authority (LA) or the Independent Schools Council Teacher Induction Panel (ISCtip), recording your progress towards meeting the core professional standards.
+After each of the first two meetings, the head teacher should make a report to the appropriate body, which is usually a local authority or teaching school, recording your progress against the standards.

-Following the assessment at the end of your third term, your head teacher will make a recommendation to the LA or ISCtip about whether you have met the core professional standards.
+Following the assessment at the end of your third term, your head teacher will make a recommendation to the appropriate body about whether your progress against the standards is satisfactory.

-The LA or ISCtip will decide whether you have met the requirements for successfully completing the induction period, and will write to your head teacher and the General Teaching Council (GTC) to relay this decision.
+The appropriate body will then decide whether you have met the requirements for successfully completing the induction period, and will write to your head teacher and the National College for Teaching and Leadership to relay this decision.

-The GTC will then write to you confirming whether or not you’ve successfully completed induction.
+The National College for Teaching and Leadership will then write to you confirming whether or not you have successfully completed induction.

 Read more about how induction works